mcdonc/.nixconfig/videos/debuggingbuilds/script.rst

 Overview
 --------

+- This video script available via link in the description.

 - Nix allows few compromises when it comes to building software from source.
   It pretty much forces you to actually fix the software which you're building such that it can be built within a reproducible environment.